en-wl/wordlist/README.md

 `libscowl/` directory.
 The main entry point for extracting word lists is the `scowl_v0` query.

-As SCOWLv2 is still in an alpha/testing phase the command line utility and schema is subject to change.
+As ESDB is still in an alpha/testing phase the command line utility and schema is subject to change.
 At some point the command line interface will stabilize.
-The schema may still be subject to change but a new `scowl_v1` view will be provided that is guaranteed to always provide the same results.
+The schema may still be subject to change but a new `esdb_v1` view will be provided that is guaranteed to always provide the same results.
 New columns may be added, but not in a way that will break existing queries.
 If it is necessary to break existing queries a new view will be provided.